Considering a copier lease buyout can be a strategic decision for many businesses looking to optimize their office equipment expenses.

 What is a copier lease buyout?

 It is very common for copier dealerships to offer you a buyout on your current copier lease to win your business.
-When the dealership agrees to a buyout, they will take all of your remaining payments and include them in a new least contract.
+When the dealership agrees to a buyout, they will take all of your remaining payments and include them in a new lease contract.

 Buyouts can vary depending on the dealership, but in general, they simply mean:

-• The new leasing company bundles the new lease with the rest of your old lease, and they cut a check to your existing lease company to pay off the old lease.
+- The new leasing company bundles the new lease with the rest of your old lease, and they cut a check to your existing lease company to pay off the old lease.

 It’s important to understand that in a buyout, you are not truly getting “out” of a copier lease.
 You’re trading one lease for another lease that contains better equipment or more favorable terms.